odoo/documentation/content/applications/productivity/calendar/outlook.rst

 Configuration in Odoo
 =====================

-In the Odoo database, go to :menuselection:`Settings --> General Settings --> Integrations` and activate the :guilabel:`Outlook Calendar` setting.
+In the Odoo database, go to :menuselection:`Settings app --> Calendar` in the left menu and activate the :guilabel:`Outlook Calendar` setting.

 .. image:: outlook/outlook-calendar-setting.png
    :align: center